 (a) Alpine glacier

 (b) Ice sheets

-Alpine glaciers are formed on the mountainsides and they usually move downwards through the valleys.
-There are times when alpine glacier also deepen the valleys by pushing away the dirt, soil, and other materials.
+Alpine glaciers are formed on the mountainsides, and they usually move downwards through the valleys.
+There are times when alpine glacier also deepens the valleys by pushing away the dirt, soil, and other materials.
 These glaciers are found in high mountains.